Skip to content

 Replacing 5–10 slipped slates is typically €180–€350 (callout plus per-slate).
 Re-bedding ridge tiles on a 3-bed semi runs €600–€1,400.
 Chimney repointing is €350–€800 depending on access.
 Full lead flashing replacement around a chimney is €450–€900.
 Gutter and fascia replacement on a 3-bed semi is €1,800–€3,500.
 Flat roof replacement (typical kitchen extension, 12m²) is €2,200–€4,500 depending on system.
 Full re-roof of a 3-bed semi (slate strip and re-lay) is €18,000–€32,000.
 Scaffolding adds €600–€1,400 for most domestic jobs.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your roofer through Jobiit